-Business & Professions Code 2052 BPC makes it a crime in California to practice medicine without a license.
+California Business & Professions Code § 2052 BPC prohibits the practice of medicine without a license.
 Unauthorized practice of medicine can be charged as a misdemeanor carrying up to 1 year in jail and/or $1,000 in fines.
 Or it can be charged as a felony carrying a jail sentence of 16 months, 2 years, or 3 years, and/or up to $10,000 in fines.

 The full text of the statute reads as follows: